Adz-ai/ECM3432-Software-Engineering-1/README.md

 - All public user features
 - Access to analytics dashboard
 - View and manage all reported issues
-- Update issue status (New, In Progress, Resolved, Closed)
+- Update issue status (New, In Progress, Resolved)
 - Assign issues to staff members

 ## 🌐 API Endpoints